 A Chicago divorce lawyer can help you determine whether divorce or some other alternative is best for you and your situation.

-Types of Divorce Cases We Handle
+What Types of Divorce Cases Do We Handle?

 Regardless of the specific facts and circumstances surrounding your divorce, Vantage Group Legal can help.
 Below are some examples of cases we handle.

 LGBTQ couples must resolve same issues in their marriages as heterosexual couples do.
 Because LGBTQ marriages are legal in the state of Illinois and throughout the country, the divorce process is the same as the process for straight couples.

 Nevertheless, LGBTQ couples may face special challenges in the divorce process.
 For example, child custody issues can be complicated if the non-biological parent has not established a formal legal relationship to the child.
 Additionally, if you were together for many years before you could be legally married, issues of property division and spousal maintenance can be complicated.

 If you worked in a non-wage earning capacity during your marriage, such as staying home with your children, you may wonder how you will make ends meet after your divorce.
 Fortunately, courts frequently take this into consideration.

 Know that what you contributed during your marriage has value.
 Our network divorce attorneys will help you seek spousal support to ensure your needs are met.

 Some of the most critical decisions in a divorce proceeding will involve custody of children.
 Our network attorneys have extensive experience handling child custody issues within a divorce case.